West Midlands Investment Zone

 The West Midlands Investment Zone drives inclusive, long-term economic growth through new investment, business support and innovation.
 This flagship government initiative, focusing on the region’s long-standing and emerging sector strengths, will support the Mayor’s priority of ‘Growth for Everyone’ and position the West Midlands as a leading driver of the UK’s economic ambitions.

-• Supported £1.8bn in growth in advanced manufacturing and strengthened the region's position as a national leader.
+- Enable £1.8bn in growth in advanced manufacturing and strengthen the region's position as a national leader.

-• Strengthened the local innovation ecosystem regionally, strengthening R&D and unlocking key sector development.
+- Strengthen the local innovation ecosystem regionally, strengthen R&D and unlock key sector development.

 In addition, the retention of the business rates at two of the sites (Birmingham Knowledge Quarter and Coventry-Warwick Investment Zone) will provide long-term funding for economic growth and re-investment to 2049.